JackGelotte/Store-Visitors-Tracker/README.md

 Then it changes the visitor count of each area accordingly.

 ✨Issues✨
 - Currently doesn't deal with an entrance. i.e no visitors enter or leave the actual store.
-Works with mock-data for the now.
+Works with mock-data for now.
 - A visitor can be in any section, and enter ANY section from it.
 Which is highly unlikely in a real scenario.
 However real sensors would deal with this.
 - Missing alot of errorhandling.